 Our success also depends upon know-how, unpatentable trade secrets, and the skills, knowledge and experience of our scientific and technical personnel.
 As a result, we require all employees to agree to a confidentiality provision that prohibits the disclosure of confidential information to anyone outside of our company, during the term of employment and thereafter.
 We also require all employees to disclose and assign to us the rights to their ideas, developments, discoveries and inventions.
-We also attempt to get similar agreements from our consultants, advisors and research collaborators.
-We cannot guarantee adequate protection for our trade secrets, know-how or other proprietary information to research collaborators in academic institutions and request the collaborators to conduct certain tests.
-We cannot guarantee that the academic institutions will not assert intellectual property rights in the results of the tests conducted by the research collaborators, or that the academic institutions will grant licenses under such intellectual property rights to us on acceptable terms or at all.
-If the assertion of intellectual property rights by an academic institution is substantiated, and the academic institution does not grant intellectual property rights to us, these events could have a material adverse effect on our business and financial results.
+We also attempt to enter into similar agreements with our consultants, advisors and research collaborators.
+We cannot guarantee adequate protection for our trade secrets, know-how or other proprietary information against unauthorized use or disclosure.
+We occasionally provide informations to conduct certain tests.
+We cannot guarantee that the academic institutions will not assert intellectual property rights in the results of the tests conducted by the research collaborators, or that the academic institutions will grant licenses under such intellectual property rights to us on acceptable terms, if at all.
+If the assertion of intellectual property rights by an academic institution is substantiated, and the academic institution does not grant intellectual property rights to us on acceptable terms, if at all.
+If the assertion of intellectual property and the academic institution does not grant intellectual property rights to us on acceptable terms, if at all.
+If the assertion of intellectual property comparts and adverse effect on our business and financial results.